DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Chilblain LE begins as red or dusky purple patches, papules, and plaques that are initiated or exacerbated by exposure to cold and moisture in a cool climate.
 The lesions are often pruritic and painful.

-The common sites involved are the fingers, toes, heels, and soles.
-Less frequently, the lesions may also be present on the nose, ears, palms, knuckles, elbows, knees, and lower legs.
+The common sites involved are the fingers, toes, heels, and soles of the feet.
+Less frequently, the lesions may be present on the nose, ears, palms, knuckles, elbows, knees, and lower legs.

 Other features may include: